gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * D(x,y) = D(y,x) symmetric
 * D(x,y) <= D(x,z) + D(z,y) triangle inequality
 ## five distance measures
-* Euclidean distance
+* Euclidean distance:D([x1…xn], [y1,…,yn]) = sqrt(Sum(xi-yi)^2) i=1…n

-* Jaccard distance
+* Jaccard distance: – D(x,y) = 1 – SIM(x,y) or 1 minus the ratio of the sizes of the intersection and union of sets x and y

-* Cosine distance
+* Cosine distance: the cosine distance between two points (two n element vectors) is the angle that the vectors to those points make; in the range 0 to 180 degrees

-* edit distance
+* edit distance: the distance between two strings is the smallest number of insertions and deletions of single characters that will convert one string into the other

-* hamming distance
+* hamming distance: between two vectors is the number of components in which they differ (usually used on Boolean vectors)

 # unfound in slides
 * Hypernym: a word with a broad meaning that mare specific words fall under; eg. color is a hypernym of red